 Operations

-- Fetch Locations: pull in all locations from the linked Google account.
+| Fetch Locations | Pulls all locations from the linked Google account. |

-- Fetch Locations with Filters: import a subset of the locations in one of your Google Business Profile location groups.
+| Fetch Locations with Filters | Imports a subset of locations from a Google Business Profile location group using a filter. |

 Settings